abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

   ```

   - Here, by`public`, we're telling typescript to create a property with the same name and type as the parameter and to assign the parameter to the property
+  - Here, it seems like we're passing the parameters to the constructor and not using them, but typescript is doing more behind the scenes like creating the properties and assigning the parameters to them

 #### Setter & Getter